Terry Roberts (author): Career

+Roberts' sixth novel, The Devil Hath A Pleasing Shape (2024), continues the story of Stephen Robbins, the narrator of A Short Time To Stay Here and My Mistress' Eyes Are Raven Black.
+His seventh novel, In the Fullness of Time (2025) is set during the 1960s in Madison County, North Carolina.
+It was a finalist for the Southern Literary Review Book of the Year for 2025.

 In 2019, Roberts was elected to membership in the North Caroliniana Society for his contributions to North Carolina's heritage.
 The same year, he was appointed President of the Thomas Wolfe Society, an association of scholars of the writer Thomas Wolfe.
-In 2021, Roberts was named a Director of the North Caroliniana Society.
+In 2021, Roberts was named a Director of the North Caroliniana Society and in 2024, became its vice-president.